Samsung/Tizen.CircularUI/doc/guide/LibraryList.md

 summary: 3rd party libraries for Tizen .Net
 ---

-# 3rd party libraries for Tizen .Net
+# Third Party Libraries for Tizen .NET Application

-In this list, you can find the libraries organized by purpose.
+Following is the list of libraries filtered based on the purpose:

 - [Hardware](#hardware)
 - [Messaging](#messaging)